FeatureBaseDB/featurebase-examples/docker-simple/README.md

-# Start FeatureBase with Docker
+# FeatureBase with a Simple Docker Deployment
-This guide covers starting FeatureBase using a Docker compose file and ingesting a moderate amount of data using a Python script.
+This guide covers starting FeatureBase using a simple Docker compose file and ingesting a moderate amount of data using a Python script.
 A container is started running a standalone instance of FeatureBase and exposes port `10101` for querying and ingestion.

+Ingestion is done using Python through the `main.py` file.

-If you would like to start an instance of FeatureBase configured for Kafaka ingestion, see the `docker-example` directory in this repo.
+If you would like to start an instance of FeatureBase configured for Kafaka ingestion, see the [Docker example](https://github.com/FeatureBaseDB/featurebase-examples/tree/main/docker-example) in this repo.

 ## Check Out the Repo
 Clone the FeatureBase examples repo in a terminal and change into the `docker-simple` directory: